-Site speed is a major factor when people browse the internet.
+Site speed is a fundamental pillar of good web design and it’s a major factor when people browse the internet.
 When a site takes too long to load (10 seconds on desktop, 3 seconds on mobile), people tend to hit the back button and move on to the next site.

 Visitors expect a quick loading page, so here a few things to consider when improving page speed: